mandychen11/Hugo-Resume/content/authors/admin/_index.md

 ## About Me

-Xiaomeng is a research assistant at the Institute for Artificial Intelligence at Peking University.
-My work spans machine learning, natural language processing, deep learning, and large-scale data analysis.
-With a MSc Data Science and a BEc Financial Mathematics, I have contributed to interdisciplinary research in national cancer disparity distribution and global emissions.
-My current focus is on integrating AI with practical applications in intelligent monitoring.
+I am a research assistant at the Institute for Artificial Intelligence (IAI), Peking University.
+With a background in data science and financial mathematics, my research spans machine learning, natural language processing, deep learning, and large-scale data analysis.
+I have contributed to interdisciplinary studies on cancer disparities and global emissions, and my current focus is on applying AI to intelligent monitoring.